Edit

 The Microsoft Fabric Capacity Metrics app provides visibility into compute consumed by Copilot in Power BI.
 Capacity admins can use the Item history page to view a 30-day breakdown of Copilot usage, measured in capacity units (CUs).
 By filtering on the Copilot in Fabric operation, you can isolate all compute usage generated by Copilot requests and break it down by Power BI experience (report, semantic model, or mixed) to understand where compute demand originates.

-All Copilot CU consumption is processed as background capacity operations.
-This design smooths demand and prevents sudden compute spikes, helping ensure a more consistent experience across the capacity.
-Billing for Copilot in Fabric is driven only by token consumption.
-Any downstream actions that Copilot triggers, such as DAX queries, data refreshes, or email subscriptions, are billed separately through their standard Fabric pathways.
+The system processes all Copilot CU consumption as background capacity operations.
+This design smooths demand and prevents sudden compute spikes, which helps ensure a more consistent experience across the capacity.
+Token consumption drives billing for Copilot in Fabric.
+Fabric bills separately for any downstream actions that Copilot triggers, such as DAX queries, data refreshes, or email subscriptions, through their standard Fabric pathways.

 For more information, see Understand the metrics app item history page.